kaosbeat/stardraw/README.md

 # stardraw
 library of convenient ascii elements ready to be printed

+# neigbour
+simple library to emulate drawing stuff on the 019 neighbour-display

 # to play with it, activate the python env
 ## create